adammakesfilm/gem-villagers-updated/README.md

+*PLEASE DO NOT GO TO VANILLA TWEAKS FOR HELP THIS IS A MODIFIED VERSION OF THEIR PACK,* *ASK ME FOR HELP INSTEAD*

+---

 # Gem Villagers Updated

 This is an updated version of [Vanilla Tweaks](https://vanillatweaks.net/)' Gem Villagers datapack that includes all the mini blocks that are in their Wandering Trades datapack.
 It does not, however, include the Hermit Heads villager.